 (NHGRI Press Photos)

-A genome position can be specified by the accession number of an mRNA or EST, a scaffold range, or keywords from the GenBank description of an mRNA.
-The following list provides examples of various types of position queries for the zebrafish genome.
-Note that some position queries (e.g. "huntington") may return matches to the mRNA records of other species.
-In these cases, the mRNAs are mapped to their homologs in zebrafish.
-See the User Guide for more help.
+A genome position can be specified by the accession number of a sequenced genomic clone, an mRNA or EST or STS marker, a chromosomal coordinate range, or keywords from the GenBank description of an mRNA.
+The following list shows examples of valid position queries for the rat genome.
+See the User's Guide for more information.

 |zinc finger||Lists many zinc finger mRNAs|